 1974 Bloomsbury brings back the flavor of that literary era in Peter Luke's new drama.
 Richard Cottrell directs Yvonne Mitchell as Virginia Woolf and Daniel Massey as Lytton Strachey.
-Opening at London's Phoenix Theatre, Bloomsbury has 53 performances.
+Opening at London's Phoenix Theatre, Bloomsbury runs 53 performances.

 1994 Roundabout Theatre Company presents Henrik Ibsen's Hedda Gabler at the Criterion Center.
 Kelly McGillis stars as the title character in a cast that also features Patricia Conolly, Bette Henritze, and Laura Linney.
 The production, directed by Sarah Pia Anderson, plays 33 performances.